-The Hegelian model helps us understand what appears to be opposite phenomena in training today: the growth in live instructor-led training programs and the growth of online training courses.
+The Hegelian model helps us understand what appears to be opposite phenomena in training today: the growth in live instructor-led training programs and the growth of instructor-less online training courses.

 Predictions regarding the imminent commercial annihilation of live instructor-led training courses are already contradicted by a new growth in niche market live instructor-led seminars short training courses.

 Live instructor training when coupled with performance consulting and performance support enables practicing professionals to immediately put into practice what is learned.

 In terms of on-site (i.e., in-house) training, the need for live instruction from a true expert has proven itself time and again.

 For example, take a subject like statistical process control (SPC).
 An online program can teach the basics of quality prevention and quality control.
 No doubt about it!

 But what has also proven itself is: the best way for SPC to be taught (and more importantly put into immediate practice) is to use an organization's actual processes to demonstrate the value and implementation specifics.

 Online training has become an industry all its own, one of our more thriving growth industries.

 But we also believe it must be supplemented or augmented with performance support, performance consulting, coaching and mentoring and the like.

 In short, blended learning represents the much-needed synthesis.